AshtonSnapp/rouge/docs/book/8_projects.md

 When you move code into a module, it is by default _private_.
 This means that it cannot be accessed by anything outside of the module.
 However, a module containing only private code isn't very useful.
 So, different items like functions, constants, structs, enums, and things we haven't covered yet can be marked as either _public_, using the `pub` keyword, or _protected_, using the `prt` keyword.

 Public is easy to explain - something made public is accessible from any module or package that can reach it.
 The last part is crucial - just because a function is public doesn't mean something can reach it.
 The module containing the function must also be public, same with any parent, grandparent, great-grandparent, and so on modules.
 Another thing is that _any_ public code can be directly accessed by code outside of the runtime - regardless of whether other Rouge code would or wouldn't be able to.
+This is why the `main()` function must be marked as `pub`.

 Protected is a bit more complicated.
 Essentially marking something as protected means it is public so long as the accessing code is within a certain _scope_.
 By default that scope is the package, however a smaller scope can be speicifed by putting it in parentheses attached to the `prt` keyword (like if it was a function - `prt(scope)`).
 What goes into those parentheses is a module path, which will be discussed next along with how one makes code from a module or another package accessible - `use` statements.